Archivo21/anhqv-ts2-preservation-project/00 Project/Brain.md

 ## Current Public State

-The repository is preparing a v0.1 Research Preview.
+The repository is publicly available as an early v0.1 Research Preview at `https://github.com/Archivo21/anhqv-ts2-preservation-project`.

+A formal `v0.1.0` GitHub Release remains pending completion and review of the initial repository-hardening corrections.
 The documentation and institutional framework are suitable for public inspection and early collaboration.
-The neighbourhood and EXP001 media are not yet public-release artefacts.
+The playable neighbourhood and preserved raw EXP001 media are not public-release artefacts.

 The immediate recruitment priority is a Video Editor Specialist who can create honest, concise demonstrations from preserved raw recordings.